The Willoughbys: Plot

 The Willoughby adults hire a realtor to sell the house to potential buyers, but the children scare off all but one family.
 Linda scares the last family off for them.
 Tim finally realizes how much Linda cares.
 However, Orphan Services arrive in response to Tim's call.
 Heartbroken by Tim's betrayal, Linda leaves in tears, and the Willoughby siblings are forcibly taken away and placed in separate foster homes until their parents return.
 Tim repeatedly runs away from his well-meaning foster families and runs to the Willoughby home just in time to watch its demolition.
 Orphan Services decides to detain him in a cell at their Headquarters.

 The narrator cat finally intervenes by giving Tim's helmet to Linda.
 She decides to reunite the children.
 Disguised as a janitor, Linda sneaks into Tim's cell, reconciles with him, and breaks him out with the helpers in pursuit.
 Linda then retrieves and reunites the other Willoughby children.

 The children decide to go back to their parents so that Orphan Services will leave them alone.
 With the help of Linda, Ruth, and Melanoff, the Willoughbys build a dirigible to rescue them from the "Unclimbable Alps" in Switzerland (shown and pronounced as Sveetzerlünd), which is the final and deadliest destination on their parents' trip.
 The siblings decide to take the dirigible and leave the adults and Ruth behind.
 As they reach their destination, they follow a trail of their mother's yarn to the top of the mountain, where they find their parents nearly frozen to death.
 The siblings and the cat save them.
 The children confess that they sent them away but hope to reunite as a family.
 However, their parents are mean as always, stealing the dirigible and abandoning the children.
 However, not knowing how to steer the dirigible, Mr. and Mrs. Willoughby crash into a large oceanic bay.

 The siblings begin to freeze to death themselves and with no way down back, Jane sings for her siblings which momentarily warms them all up.
 Thankfully, Ruth, Melanoff, and Linda followed the dirigible and heard Jane's song, finding the siblings just in time.
 Now officially orphans, the Willoughbys are adopted by Linda and Melanoff, living much happier lives together with Ruth and the Cat at Melanoff's candy factory.
-Meanwhile, Mr. and Mrs. Willoughby survive the crash and become stranded at the bay, where they are eaten by a huge sevengill shark.
+Meanwhile, Mr. and Mrs. Willoughby survive the crash and become stranded at the ocean, where they are eaten by Great white shark.